stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 $ kubectl exec -n demo stash-demo-67ccdfbbc7-z97rd ls /source/data
 data.txt
 $ kubectl exec -n demo stash-demo-67ccdfbbc7-z97rd ls /source/config
-config.txt
+config.cfg
 ```

 **Create Repository:**

-We are going to store our backed up data into a GCS bucket using Stash.
+We are going to store our backed up data into a GCS bucket.
 We have to create a Secret and a Repository object with access credentials and backend information respectively.

 Let's create a secret called `gcs-secret` with access credentials of our desired GCS backend,